 The improved performance of electronic devices also increases the electromagnetic interference they can cause.
 As electronics are subject to increasingly stringent performance expectations, these devices operate on a higher frequency and produce electromagnetic noise across a broader frequency range than in the past.
 EMI filters designed to block electromagnetic noise at a specific frequency may not protect against the higher frequencies produced by new devices.

 What causes industrial EMI?

 Industrial causes of EMI are often larger-scale and can cause severe interferences with essential technologies.
-There are several different industrial sources of EMI which produce ambient electromagnetic energy with a widespread impact.
-Industrial EMI can cause disruptions to hospitals, military operations and even the local power grid.
+There are several different industrial sources of EMI that produce ambient electromagnetic energy with a widespread impact.
+Industrial EMI can cause disruptions to hospitals, military operations, and even the local power grid.
 Here are some common EMI sources in the industrial sector.